Ilyass-A/Ilyass-A/README.md

 - 👯 I’m looking to collaborate on Discord, Slack
 - 🤔 I’m looking for help with backend development
 - 💬 Ask me about tech related stuff
-- :email: Contact me on discord: Ilyass#5323
+- :email: Contact me on LinkedIn for professional stuff: Link in Discription
 - ⚡ Fun fact: Without Stackoverflow coders would be doomed :)